Casey-bit/VLMPruner/README.md

 If you are confused about the content of our paper or look forward to further academic exchanges and cooperation, please do not hesitate to contact us.
 The e-mail address is zkwu@zju.edu.cn.
 We look forward to hearing from you!

 ## 💡 Acknowledgement

+We are grateful to the CVPR 2026 reviewers for their constructive feedback!

 Thanks to previous open-sourced repo: